Fitzroy Island, North Queensland, Australia

 1. Snorkelling Fitzroy Island is home to a fringing coral Reef easily accessible from the beach.
 Snorkelling equipment can be rented on the island, and visitors can see a variety of colourful fish, coral, and other marine life.

 2. Scuba diving.
 For those who want to explore deeper waters, scuba diving is popular on Fitzroy Island.
-Several dive sites are around the island, and diving excursions are.
+Several dive sites and diving excursions are around the island.

 3. Hiking.
-Fitzroy Island has several hiking trails that offer stunning views of the island and its surroundings.
+Several hiking trails offer stunning views of the island and its surroundings.
 The Lighthouse Road Trail is a popular choice, as it leads to the island’s historic lighthouse and offers panoramic views of the Coral Sea.

-4. Kayaking and stand-up paddleboarding.
-Fitzroy Island’s calm, clear waters make it an excellent place for kayaking or stand-up paddleboarding.
-Rental equipment is available on the island.
+4. Kayaking and stand-up paddleboarding are popular activities on Fitzroy Island.
+The island’s calm, clear waters make it an excellent place to go, and rental equipment is available.

 5. Relaxing on the beach: With several white sand beaches to choose from, Fitzroy Island is an excellent place to relax and soak up the sun.
 Nudey Beach, located on the island’s eastern side, has been named one of the best beaches in Australia.